intuition-dev/intuDocs/meta-slides.prog/metabake-dev-slides.md

 - Gradually Adopt it
 - Leverage a single codebase and SasS as the Only architecture
 - You can onboard easily all kinds of developers.
 From citizen developers to junior and senior developers.
-- Blog-aware Static Websites and simple custom CMS
+- CMS-aware Static Websites and simple custom CMS

 ---
 # Metabake